2005 Detroit Lions season: Offseason

 Matt Millen, president and general manager of the Detroit Lions, signed a five-year extension with the team.

 Coaching changes

-Offensive coordinator Sherman Lewis retired after the 2004 season after a 37-year coaching career.
-The Lions hired Ted Tollner, former San Francisco 49ers offensive coordinator, to be their offensive coordinator.
+Offensive coordinator Sherman Lewis retired after a 37-year coaching career.
+The Lions hired Ted Tollner, the San Francisco 49ers' offensive coordinator during their 2004 season, to be their offensive coordinator.
 Fred Graves replaced Kevin Higgins as the wide receivers coach.
 After losing linebackers coach Richard Smith to the Miami Dolphins, the Lions elevated defensive assistant Johnny Holland to his position and hired former Washington defensive coordinator Phil Snow as defensive assistant.
-In July, president Matt Millen agreed to a five-year contract extension that put him in Detroit through the 2010 season.
+In July, president Matt Millen agreed to a five-year contract extension that would put him in Detroit through the 2010 season.

 Free agency

 On the defensive side of the ball, defensive tackle and two-time Pro-Bowler Shaun Rogers signed a six-year extension with the team.
 The Lions also re-signed safety Bracy Walker, defensive tackle Marcus Bell, linebackers Wali Rainer and Donté Curry, and cornerbacks Chris Cash and André Goodman.
 Offensively, the Lions re-signed full-time starter and center Dominic Raiola to a five-year deal.
 Kick returner and Pro Bowler Eddie Drummond, looking for a multi-year deal, held out for one week before signing a one-year contract.
 The Lions filled in needs at wide receiver with the signing of Kevin Johnson.
 On special teams, the Lions re-signed punter Nick Harris.

 At quarterback, the Lions signed veteran and three-time Pro Bowlers Jeff Garcia, reuniting him with head coach Steve Mariucci, with whom he played for while Mariucci was coaching the San Francisco 49ers.
 Two weeks prior, the Cleveland Browns released Garcia after a turbulent season where he went for 1,731 yards, 10 touchdowns, and 9 interceptions while completing 57% of his passes.
 The Lions also signed safety Kenoy Kennedy, tight end Marcus Pollard, offensive linemen Rick DeMulling and Kyle Kosier, cornerback R. W. McQuarters, and running back Jamel White.
 The Lions cut wide receiver Az-Zahir Hakim, who posted 31 receptions for 533 yards in 2004.
 They also cut safety Brock Marion and offensive lineman Matt Joyce.